Daedalus: Icarus

 The most familiar literary telling explaining Daedalus's wings is a late one by Ovid in his Metamorphoses.
 After Theseus and Ariadne eloped together, Daedalus and his son Icarus were imprisoned by King Minos in the labyrinth that he had built.
 He could not leave Crete by sea, as King Minos kept a strict watch on all vessels, permitting none to sail without being carefully searched.
 Since Minos controlled the land routes as well, Daedalus set to work to make wings for himself and his son Icarus.
 Using bird feathers of various sizes, thread, and beeswax, he shaped them to resemble a bird's wings.
-When both were prepared for flight, Daedalus warned Icarus not to fly too high, because the heat of the sun would melt the beeswax that held his feathers together, nor too low, because the sea foam would soak the feathers and make them heavy and he would fall.
-After Daedalus and Icarus had passed Samos, Delos, and Lebynthos, Icarus disobeyed his father and began to soar upward toward the sun.
-Without any warning, the sun melted the beeswax (which held the feathers together).
-Icarus was flapping his "wings".
-But he realized he had no feathers left and was flapping his featherless arms.
-And he plunged into the sea and drowned.
+When both were prepared for flight, Daedalus warned Icarus not to fly too high, because the heat of the Sun would melt the beeswax that held his feathers together, nor too low, because the sea foam would soak the feathers and make them heavy and he would fall.
+After Daedalus and Icarus had passed Samos, Delos, and Lebynthos, Icarus disobeyed his father and began to soar upward toward the Sun.
+The Sun melted the beeswax which held the feathers together.
+Icarus plunged into the sea and drowned.
 Seeing Icarus's wings floating, Daedalus wept, cursed his art, and after finding Icarus's body on an island shore buried him there.
 Then he named the island Icaria in the memory of his child.
 The southeast end of the Aegean Sea where Icarus fell into the water was also called "Mare Icarium" or the Icarian Sea.
 In a twist of fate, a partridge, presumably the nephew Daedalus murdered, mocked Daedalus as he buried his son.
 The fall and death of Icarus is seemingly portrayed as punishment for Daedalus's murder of his nephew.

+Modern interpreters, including Edith Hamilton, note that Daedalus functions in Greek myth as more than an inventor figure.
+His story is often read as a reflection on the responsible use of human skill, contrasting his careful creativity with Icarus’s impulsive disregard for limits.
+Hamilton positions Daedalus as an example of practical intelligence guided by restraint, suggesting that his inventions illustrate both the creative potential and the possible hazards of technical ability when misused.
+This interpretive view highlights Daedalus as a symbol of disciplined craftsmanship within Greek cultural tradition.

 Print of Icarus falling after his wings were broken.